 Haggle Your Way Through La Piazzola Market

 Traditional markets are as much a part of Bolognese culture today as they were when they were founded centuries ago.
 La Piazzola market in Bologna’s Piazza dell’Agosto is comprised of over 400 stalls.

 Admire the Ornate Architecture of the Palace of Archiginnasio

 Bologna’s palace of Archiginnasio dates back to the 16th century and exudes grandeur at every turn.
-Although the building was heavily damaged during a bombing in World War II, it has been well reconstructed.
+The building was heavily damaged during a bombing in World War II.
+However, it has been well reconstructed.